DanHodges/TheologicalDictionary/Apollinarianism.md

 # Apollinarianism
-Definition of Apollinarianism coming soon.
+The definition of Apollinarianism is coming soon!